CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 In this task, we will launch the prefix hijacking attack using a BGP router in AS-161.
 Our goal is to hijack the IP prefix owned by AS-154.
 If the attack is successful, all the packets going to AS-154 will be rerouted to AS-161, where they will be dropped.
-Essentially, we are blackholing AS-154.
+Essentially, we are black holing AS-154.
-In BIRD, the prefixes announced by a BGP router can come from different sources: they can come from thedirectprotocol, i.e., they are obtained from the actual network interface attached to the BGP router.
+In BIRD, the prefixes announced by a BGP router can come from different sources: they can come from the direct protocol, i.e., they are obtained from the actual network interface attached to the BGP router.
 They can also come from thestaticprotocol, which contains pre-defined routes.
-The easiest way for a BGP router to announce a prefix that it does not own is to use thestaticprotocol.
+The easiest way for a BGP router to announce a prefix that it does not own is to use the static protocol.
 The following example creates a pre-defined route to10.130.0.0/16.
-See Section 3 of the tutorial for detailed explanation of thestaticprotocol.
-It should be noted that in the filter part of the route, we need to add the route to the LOCALCOMMcommunity; otherwise, the BGP router will not export it to the outside.
+See Section 3 of the tutorial for detailed explanation of the static protocol.
+It should be noted that in the filter part of the route, we need to add the route to the LOCAL_COMM community; otherwise, the BGP router will not export it to the outside.

 protocol static {
 ipv4 {